 Prevailing wage law in Massachusetts establishes minimum wages for work on public projects.

-At the Law Offices of Jeffrey S. Glassman, LLC, our Boston prevailing wage lawyers know the law is frequently misunderstood or outright disregarded.
+At the Jeffrey Glassman Injury Lawyers, our Boston prevailing wage lawyers know the law is frequently misunderstood or outright disregarded.
 As a result, workers aren’t paid wages to which they are entitled.

 There are serious consequences imposed when a contractor is caught violating state prevailing wage statutes, which can include barring the company from future public works contracts and payment of treble damages to affected workers.
 That means employees could receive triple what they were originally owed.